OllieUK/ServarrDock/README.md

 # ServarrDock: Self-Hosted Media Management and Automation System

-ServarrDock provides a comprehensive self-hosted media management and automation system that aims to simplify and streamline the process of downloading, organizing, and accessing your media content.
+ServarrDock is a comprehensive Docker-based solution for self-hosted media management.
+It includes a wide range of media-related services such as Sonarr, Radarr, Lidarr, downloaders, Plex, Ombi, and more.
+These services are integrated and managed using Traefik as a reverse proxy, with built-in support for Cloudflare and Let's Encrypt SSL certificates.

-The system includes a reverse proxy (Traefik) that makes it easy to access all your services through a single domain with HTTPS.
-It is integrated with a variety of services for media library management, including TV shows, movies, and music.
-These services automate the process of searching, downloading, and organizing media files from Usenet and torrent sources.
-The system also features a VPN client (Gluetun) that secures the downloaders' network traffic, ensuring privacy and security.
+## Services Included

-Additionally, the system includes a meta-indexer and search aggregator (Prowlarr) that simplifies the integration between the media library managers and indexers.
-To make managing your services more accessible, a web-based front-end dashboard (Heimdall) is included, allowing you to organize, manage, and access all your self-hosted services in one place.
+- Sonarr, Radarr, Lidarr: Media managers for TV shows, movies, and music respectively

-This project is designed to be easily extensible, allowing you to add or remove services as needed, according to your preferences.
+- SABnzbd and qBittorrent: Downloaders for Usenet and torrent content

-## Components
+- Gluetun: VPN service for secure and private downloading

-- *Traefik*: Reverse proxy that manages and routes traffic to various services.
+- Prowlarr: Meta-indexer and search aggregator for Usenet and torrent indexers
-- *Servarr Media Library Managers*: Automate the process of searching, downloading, and organizing media files from Usenet and torrent sources.
-There are various services, e.g. Radarr for movies, Sonarr for TV series, Lidarr for music.
-More details can be found in the [Servarr Wiki](https://wiki.servarr.com/).
+- Plex: Media server for organizing and streaming your media library
-- *Gluetun*: VPN client that secures the network traffic of the downloaders.
+- Ombi: Request management and user management tool, integrated with Plex, Sonarr, Radarr, and Lidarr
-- *Prowlarr*: Meta-indexer and search aggregator that simplifies integration between media library managers and indexers.
+- Heimdall: Web-based front-end dashboard for organizing and accessing all your self-hosted services
-- *Heimdall*: Web-based front-end dashboard for organizing, managing, and accessing your self-hosted services.
+- Watchtower: Automatic Docker container updates

 ## Folder Structure